US death toll overtakes Italy’s as the Midwest braces

 “Don’t do silly things,” said Domenico Arcuri, Italy’s special commissioner for the virus emergency.
 “Don’t go out, continue to behave responsibly as you have done until today, use your head and your sense of responsibility.”

-Italian authorities set up roadblocks around Milan to discourage people from going on holiday trips.
-British police kept a close watch on gatherings in parks and at the seaside on what was set to be the hottest day of the year.
-France deployed some 160,000 police, including officers on horseback who patrolled beaches and parks.

-“It’s useless to pack your bags for a vacation,” the Paris police headquarters tweeted.

-The outbreak’s center of gravity has long since shifted from China to Europe and the United States, which now has by far the largest number of confirmed cases, with more than half a million, and a death toll higher than Italy’s count of nearly 19,500, according to the tally kept by Johns Hopkins University.
+The outbreak’s center of gravity has long since shifted from China to Europe and the United State s, which now has by far the largest number of confirmed cases — a half-million — and a death toll higher than Italy’s count of nearly 19,500, according to the tally kept by Johns Hopkins University.

 The death rate — that is, the number of dead relative to the population — is still far higher in Italy than in U.S., which has more than five times as many people.
 And worldwide, the true numbers of dead and infected are believed to be much higher because of testing shortages, different counting practices and concealment by some governments.

-About half the deaths in the United States are in the New York metropolitan area, where hospitalizations are nevertheless slowing down and other indicators suggest social distancing is “flattening the curve” of infections and staving off the doomsday scenarios of just a week or two ago.
+About half the deaths in the U.S. are in the New York metropolitan area, where hospitalizations are nevertheless slowing and other indicators suggest lockdowns and social distancing are “flattening the curve” of infections and staving off the doomsday scenarios of just a week or two ago.

 New York state on Saturday reported 783 more deaths, for a total over 8,600.
 Gov. Andrew Cuomo said the daily number of deaths is stabilizing “but stabilizing at a horrific rate.”